Romania: 7 Unique And Fantastic Day Trips From Brasov

 a.
 Sfinx and Babele

-After an approx. twenty minutes cable car ride to arrive at the very top.
-From here you can explore the surroundings, take a selfie with the Carpathian Sfinx and wonder about the Babele, a rock formation which got its look from thousands of years of erosion.
+After approx. twenty minutes cable car ride to arrive at the very top.
+From here you can explore the surroundings, take a selfie with the Carpathian Sfinx and wonder about the Babele, a rock formation that got its look from thousands of years of erosion.
 Be prepared; it is freaking cold atop here!
 If you prefer walking down the mountains instead of using the lift again, make sure that you have proper shoes, as it is a long way down is steep and rocky.

 Short facts: price for cable car ride: 35 LEI each way; operating hours: summer season: Jun, 15th – Sept 15th: 7.30 a.m.-5.45 p.m.
 (8 p.m.-for cases with many tourists at Babele), winter season: Sept, 16th – Jun, 14th, 8.30 a.m.-3.45 p.m. (last ascent is at 3 p.m.)

 Fifth Day Trip From Brasov To Sibiu

 After some incredible day trips from Brasov, which are not too far away, here comes one which is a bit farther away but still doable in one day.
 A trip to Sibiu (Hermannstadt in German)!
 It is famous for its Germanic architecture and was built in the 12th century by German settlers known as Transylvanian Saxons.
 If you are here for a day trip from Brasov, only you can easily stroll through the lanes and streets, promenade over the wide-open expanse of Piata Mare, and explore the upper and lower town.
 Do not forget to try your luck at the “Liars Bridge” and find out who is a liar and who not.

 The old town was renovated and ever since it belongs to the UNESCO World Heritage Sites.
 It is a beautiful town with colorful houses and beautiful decay lining tiny streets.